Lohitha45/pizza-sales-analysis/README.md

 # 🍕 Pizza-Sales-Analysis
  ### Overview
- This project analyzes pizza sales data using Excel and SQL.
-It includes data cleaning, creating pivot tables and dashboards in Excel, and performing SQL queries to analyze KPIs and trends.
+ This project analyzes pizza sales data using **Excel** and **SQL**.
+It includes data cleaning, creating pivot tables and dashboards in Excel, and performing SQL queries to analyze KPIs and Trends.
 The goal is to identify top-selling pizzas, uncover sales trends, and optimize sales strategies.
 ### 📚Table of Contents:
 1. [Overview](#overview)
 2. [Data Sources](#data-sources)